-Open Area: Statewide Opens: September 18 Closes: September 19 hunt ducks, geese, mergansers or coots, unless they qualify to hunt during the Veteran and Active Military Personnel Waterfowl Hunting Season.
+Open Area: Statewide Opens: September 16 Closes: September 17

+Legally licensed residents and nonresidents 15 years of age or younger may hunt ducks, mergansers, coots or geese.
+An adult of at least 18 years of age must accompany the youth hunter into the field.
+The adult may not hunt ducks, geese, mergansers or coots, unless they qualify to hunt during the Veteran and Active Military Personnel Waterfowl Hunting Season.
 The daily bag limit, including species restrictions, and all other regulations that apply to the regular duck and goose hunting seasons apply to this special season.
 Exception: The additional 2 blue-winged teal allowed during the first 16 days of the regular season are not allowed during the youth season.